I Am Never Doing Ministry Again

 The ministry just kept growing.
 We took hundreds of kids to summer camp and watched them encounter God in ways we had never imagined as teens ourselves.
 We put on conferences that were attended by thousands.
 Other youth pastors and ministries asked to join our services and events and learn from what we were doing.
 We were invited to preach all over.
 We received more requests for counseling from parents than we could ever hope to fulfill.
 We had so many people wanting to volunteer in our ministry that we had to turn people away.

 The four years that we ran that teen ministry were some of the greatest of my life!
-Then, after about three years of running at an incredible pace, it became very clear to my partner and I that our ministry's growth was unsustainable within the current structure.
+After a few years of running at an incredible pace, it became very clear that our ministry's growth was unsustainable within the current structure.

 Maintaining the momentum we were experiencing was overwhelming – meetings, emails, trainings, social media, web design, marketing, event planning, logistics, and the actual PASTORING of hundreds of teens and adult leaders.
 There was not enough time in the day, resources, or support available for us to do everything that was needed to maintain the growth we'd achieved and continue to meet the ever-growing needs of our teens and leaders while working full-time jobs in other areas.